pojntfx/pojde/README.md

 ## Overview

-🚧 This project is still a work-in-progress! 🚧

-pojde Next Generation is a distributed multi-tenant development environment with web access to all components.
+pojde is a distributed multi-tenant development environment with web access to all components.

 It strives to be ...